adlnet/xAPI-Spec/xAPI.md

     See [Statement comparision requirements](statement-comparision-requirements).
     * If the JWS header includes an X.509 certificate, validate the signature against that certificate as defined in JWS.
-    * validate that the Signature Requirements outlined above have been met.
+    * Validate that the Signature Requirements outlined above have been met.

 __Note:__ The step of validating against the included X.509 certificate is intended as a way to catch mistakes in the signature, not as a security measure.
 The steps to authenticate